zezhou/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of two convolution neural network with 3x3 filter sizes and depths 12 (model.py lines 93,95).
-The model also includes two Max Pooling with 2x2 filter and 2x2 strides(model.py lines 94,96).
+My model consists of two convolution neural network with `3x3 filter sizes and depths 12` (model.py lines 93,95).
+The model also includes two `Max Pooling with 2x2 filter and 2x2 strides`(model.py lines 94,96).

-The model includes RELU layers to introduce nonlinearity (code line 90, 92, 95), and the data is normalized in the model using a Keras lambda layer (code line 88).
-Besides, The training images is cropping before training (code line 92).
-The model also includes Batch Normalization (code line 99) to accelerate training.
+The model includes RELU layers to introduce nonlinearity (code line 90, 92, 95), and the data is `normalized` in the model using a Keras lambda layer (code line 88).
+Besides, The training images is `cropping` before training (code line 92).
+The model also includes `Batch Normalization` (code line 99) to accelerate training.

 #### 2. Attempts to reduce overfitting in the model
 The model contains dropout layers in order to reduce overfitting (model.py lines 100).
-The dropout rate is set to 50%.
+The dropout rate is set to `50%`.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 80).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.